George Balderson

 George Philip Balderson (born 11 October 2000) is an English professional cricketer.
 Balderson signed his first professional contract with Lancashire in 2018.
 Having captained England at Under-19 level, his deal was extended in November 2019.
 A month later he was named as the captain of England's squad for the 2020 Under-19 Cricket World Cup.
 Balderson made his first-class debut on 1 August 2020, for Lancashire in the 2020 Bob Willis Trophy.
 He made his List A debut on 25 July 2021, for Lancashire in the 2021 Royal London One-Day Cup.
+Balderson signed a new contract with Lancashire in March 2026, tying him into the club until at least the end of the 2028 season.